 Anyone who’s ever been in an emergency situation can attest to the fact that you don’t have a lot of time to think during one.
 Emergencies call for action.
 This is especially true if you’re the one having a medical emergency.
 In the heat of the moment, though, you’re almost certainly not thinking about how much these life-saving services are going to cost you.
 Unfortunately, they can leave you financially crippled, sometimes costing tens of thousands of dollars.

-If you’re on Medicare and need emergency care, it can be valuable to know what’s covered before you need to know.
-So, is a visit to the emergency room totally covered by Medicare?
+If you have Medicare insurance and need emergency care, it can be valuable to know what’s covered before you need to know.
+So, is a visit to the emergency room totally covered by Medicare insurance?
 What about an ambulance ride?
 Are there emergency costs that aren’t covered by Medicare, and can Medigap plans help pay for them?

 Medicare Part B can cover emergency services anywhere in the United States.
-In rare cases, it may also cover them outside of the U.S. Medicare Advantage plans can also provide some coverage for emergency services.
-Let’s take a closer look at the emergency services coverage and costs you can expect with Medicare.
+In rare cases, it may also cover them outside of the United States.
+Let’s take a closer look at the emergency services coverage and costs you can expect with Medicare insurance.

 The Emergency Room and Medicare